-Tech debt is a metaphor by Ward Cunningham, a co-author to the Agile Manifesto and the creator of the first wiki software.
+Tech debt is a metaphor by Ward Cunningham, a co-author of the Agile Manifesto and the creator of the first wiki software.
 Metaphors, like models, help shape our thinking about a particular topic.
 So, why do we call it ‘technical debt’ and not simply ‘cruft’?
-The reason is that in certain aspects, it is analogous to financial debt – if we don’t pay it back, it takes its toll on new features and even maintenance, just like interest accumulates on the financial debt.
+The reason is that in certain aspects, it is analogous to financial debt – if we don’t pay it back, it takes its toll on new features and even maintenance, just like interest accumulates on financial debt.

 One source of this is our conscious and unconscious tradeoffs when designing and building our systems, lack of clean code, documentation, and best practices.
 Another source is that systems and their ecosystem evolve, and what was a perfect solution two years ago isn’t so shiny anymore.

 I will focus on techniques to ‘sell the idea’ and prioritize paying back tech debt in product development with multiple stakeholders at the table.

 Let’s start with what not to do.
 Many teams end up with two kinds of backlogs – one product-focused and one tech-focused.
 It won’t work for multiple reasons: